davidmoreau/2017_eLife/README.md

 These files accompany the paper "High-intensity Training Enhances Executive Function in Children in a Randomized, Placebo-Controlled Trial" published in 2017 in eLife.

 Files included:
+- 2017_eLife_Moreau.pdf - Final, published version of the paper.
 - CC(...).eps and WM(...).eps - Plots for the MCMC data.
 - CC(...).Rdata and WM(...).Rdata - Raw MCMC data.
 - CONSORT 2010 Checklist.pdf - Check list defined by CONSORT guidelines (2010).